Preprocessing to Reduce the Search Space: Antler Structures for Feedback Vertex Set: Finding and reducing feedback vertex cuts

-\section{Reducing Feedback Vertex Cuts}
+\subsection{Reducing feedback vertex cuts}

-We apply reduction operations inspired by \cite{BodlaenderD10, Thomasse10} on the subgraph~$G[C \cup F]$ for a FVC~$(C,F)$ in~$G$.
-We give 5 reduction operations and show at least one is applicable if~$|F| > f_r(|C|)$.
-The operations reduce the number of vertices~$v \in F$ with~$\deg_G(v) < 3$ or reduce~$e(C,F)$.
+We introduce reduction rules inspired by existing kernelization algorithms~\cite{BodlaenderD10, Thomasse10} and apply them on the subgraph~$G[C \cup F]$ for a FVC~$(C,F)$ in~$G$.
+We give 5 reduction rules and show at least one is applicable if~$|F| > f_r(|C|)$.
+The rules reduce the number of vertices~$v \in F$ with~$\deg_G(v) < 3$ or reduce~$e(C,F)$.
 The following lemma shows that this is sufficient to reduce the size of~$F$.